sandwichsudo/react-todo/README.md

 - [x] Nav - non admin screen not good
 - [x] Cache basic routes (working on web)
 - [ ] Add 'Clear tab' button
 - [ ] Add activity log - product added to tab, product removed from tab, tab cleared, amount owed before and after.
+- [ ] Work out how to cache database data for offline use:

+looking into caching firebase requests:

+-could add 'isOffline' to ui store so that we can show messages when the user tries to do things currently unsupported in offline mode.

+Looks like the main issue on mobile is the onAuth change state doesn't trigger, so you're stuck with no user object. need to explore caching the redux store. https://github.com/rt2zz/redux-persist

+Could then cache the products list.

+Question is how we would sync the cached versions with firebase.
+And when?
+Would probably need an 'offline changes' store which would keep track of 'stuff to add' and 'stuff to remove'

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>